kogakure/website-hugo-stefanimhoff.de/app/_drafts/gulp.markdown

 You might have guessed: If you want to use Compass, just set the option `compass` to `true`.

 ## JavaScript
 My scripts are a little more complex, because I use [Browserify](http://browserify.org/) to bundle my JavaScript.
-If this is too complex for your needs you may just use [gulp-concat](https://www.npmjs.org/package/gulp-concat) to concatinate all your JavaScript files into one file.
+If this is too complex for your needs you may just use [gulp-concat](https://www.npmjs.org/package/gulp-concat) to concatenate all your JavaScript files into one file.

 Browserify is an awesome tool, which allows you to use node modules in your browser.
 Over 70% of the node modules will run right away!
 And it will bundle up all of your dependencies.
 If you want to find out more about writing CommonJS modules for Browserify have a look into the documentation.